kirito-k/E-Commerce-Amazon-Clone-with-Microservices/README.md

 ticketing

-A megaproject of building a production grade and scalable Amazon like E-commerce website using Microservices architecture and Google Kubernetes Engine.
+A megaproject of building a production grade and scalable Amazon like E-commerce website using Microservices architecture and Google Kubernetes Engine

 ## Implementation instruction